 Nibi has its own spirit.
 It cannot be owned or controlled.
-Not has its own spirit.
-It cannot be winned in controlled, with while shared access lands and erroritories, between people, with other mations and all other beings that are part of creation.
-Spirits and other beings in creation tend, atter mibi and its wellbeing.
-Niki and all beings and spirits that look after nith must be fraated.
-All creation expresses love and respect for nish through gestores of graditude.
+Nibi is shared across lands and territories, between people, When is mattere access tanks and territories, between people, with other nations and all other beings that are part of creation.
+Spirits and other beings in creation took after nibi and its wellbeing.
+Nibi and all beings and spirits that look after nibi must be feasted.
+All creation expresses love and respect for nibi through gestures of grafitude.

-WE NEED NIBI IN ORDER TO LIVE A GOOD LIFE ORDER TO LIVE A GOOD LIFE All beings, including Acishinabe, are born of tribl.
-We depend on hib I ve and out bodies are made of it.
-Noi is the source of our wellbeing.
-It nourishes us, spiritually, physically, metally and mentionally and provides cleaning and bealing.
-Orean mbi for drinking is important to our health.
-We must respect our sacred relationship with which and all beings in creation to help protect nibil for our children and future generations.
+WE NEED NIBI IN ORDER TO LIVE A GOOD LIFE

-WE ALL HAVE A SACRED RELATIONSHIP WITH NIBI
+ORDER TO LIVE A GOOD LIFE All beings, including Anishinable, are born of nibi.
+We depend on nibi to live and our bodies are made of it.
+Nibi is the source of our wellbeing.
+It nourishes us, spirishally, physically, mentally and emotisnally and provides cleansing and healing.
+Clean nibi for drinking is important to our health.
+We must respect our sacred relationship with his and all beings in creation to help protect nibi for our children and future generations.

-Anishinaabe have been responsible for the care of the aki (Land) an nibi since time immemorial.
-Women have a sacred relationship with bit and a special responsibility to look after roll because they carry birth water and have the ability to look after roll because they carry a role to play to protect the Land and support the wellness of rolls and Newway.
-Our estaboushy with roll is preserved through cenamory, teachings, education and knowledge shared through generations.
+WE ALL HAVE A SACRED PELATIONSHIP WITH NIBI Anishinabe have been responsible for the care of the aki (land) and mbi since time immemorial.
+Wemen have a sacred relationship with mbi and a special responsibility to look after mbi because they carry birth water and have the ability to horing life into this world.
+Men have a role to play to protect the land and support the wellness of mih and mewway.
+One realizatoship with mbi is preserved through cennengy, teachings, education and knowledge shared through generations.